-CSC 118 (3) Programming Fundamentals.

-Prerequisites: MATH 118 or equivalent, CSC 115 or equivalent; co-requisite: CSCL 118.
-This is the first course in the computer science programming sequence and is required of all computer science majors.
-Course objectives include: introduction to problem solving methods and algorithm development; definition of language syntax and semantics of a high level programming language; and developing the ability to design, code, debug, document, and successfully execute programs.
-Topics include objects and classes, data types, applets and graphics, decision statements, iteration, methods, testing and debugging, arrays, sorting and searching, inheritance, interfaces and polymorphism.
+CSC 118 (3) Computer Science I Prerequisites: MATH 118 or equivalent, CSC 115 or equivalent; This is the first course in the computer science programming sequence and is required of all computer science majors.
+Course objectives include: introduction to problem solving methods and algorithm development; definition of language syntax and semantics of Object Oriented Programming I Language; and developing the ability to design, code, debug, document, and successfully execute programs.
+Topics include objects and classes, data types, applets and graphics, decision statements, iteration, methods, testing and debugging, arrays, sorting and searching, Students will learn to use Integrated Development Environment (IDE) to apply problem solving and programming concepts to write, compile, and run programs.
+The course consists of two lecture hours and one laboratory hour.
 (F, S)